seanmcquaid/Basic_War/README.md

 * Displays facedown cards at the start of the game and will populate a set of cards for each player every time the spacebar is pressed
 * Point counter to keep track of both player and computer points
 * Deck counter to keep track of how many cards are left in the deck
-* End screen that populates when the length of the cards is equal to zero
+* End screen that populates when the length of the cards array is equal to zero

 ## Technologies
 * Python